 Equatorial Launch Australia has established a strong network of strategic relationships, all working to support the sustainability and growth of the Arnhem Space Centre.
 These include the Gumatj Traditional Owners, the Northern Territory Government and Developing East Arnhem Limited.

-Equatorial Launch Australia has confirmed agreements with proven launch vehicle providers, as well as a number of international launch customers, with NASA planning to conduct a sub-orbital launch campaign from Arnhem Space Centre.
+Equatorial Launch Australia has confirmed agreements with proven launch vehicle providers, as well as a number of international launch customers, with NASA planning to conduct a sub-orbital launch campaign from Arnhem Space Centre in 2021.

 For further information on the space industry in the Northern Territory, go to the Department of Trade, Business and Innovation website.